lulzzz/piraeus-2/ReadME.md

 The sample will be automatically configured in Piraeus and a  configuration file will be written to Samples.Mqtt.Client project.

-Build the Samples.Mqtt.Client project, then run 2 Samples.Mqtt.Client instances.
+Run 2 Samples.Mqtt.Client instances.
 Use the "use file [y]" option when prompted.
 Type in different client "names" in each of the 2 instances and select role "A" for one instance and "B" for the other when prompted.
 Now, your 2 instances can communicate with each other.